cloudposse/atmos/website/docs/design-patterns/partial-stack-configuration.md

 # Partial Stack Configuration

-The **Partial Stack Configuration** design pattern describes the mechanism of splitting an Atmos top-level stack's configuration across many Atmos manifests to manage, modify and apply them separately and independently.
+The **Partial Stack Configuration** design pattern describes the mechanism of splitting an Atmos top-level stack's configuration across many Atmos stack manifests to manage and modify them separately and independently.

+Each partial top-level stack manifest imports or configures a set of Atmos components.
+Each component belongs to just one of the partial top-level stack manifests.
+The pattern helps to group the components per category or function and to make each partial stack manifest smaller and easier to manage.

 ## Applicability

 Use the **Partial Stack Configuration** pattern when:

-- You have a component with a complex configuration.
-Some parts of the configuration must be managed and modified independently of the other parts of the component's configuration
+- You have top-level stacks with complex configurations.
+Some parts of the configurations must be managed and modified independently of the other parts

-- Different parts of the component's configuration can be applied to different stacks independently of the other stacks
+- You need to group the components in a stack per category or function

-- You want to keep the parts of the configuration reusable and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+- You want to keep the configuration easy to manage and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 ## Structure